 In addition to what's been said, I marvel as well at how the soldiers granted her the favor, how the woman deceived the men, how they didn't work out the deception.
 After all, one can't say that no one effected anything of the sort.
 For many women, it seems, gave themselves up to a cliff or hurled themselves into the sea or drove a sword through their breast or fastened a noose.
 That time was full of numerous dramas of that kind.
 But God blinded the soldier's hearts so that they wouldn't openly see the deception.
 That's why she flew up out of the middle of their nets....

 On this day we also celebrate the feast of another Pelagia, who initially lived a very different life from the first Pelagia.
-St. Pelagia the Righteous was not righteous her whole life, but only became so following her repentance and complete abandonment of her former way of life.
+Venerable Pelagia was not venerable her whole life, but only became so following her repentance and the complete abandonment of her former way of life.
 She also was from Antioch and a famous actress/dancer in the city.
 Being a pagan of great beauty she lived a life of unrestrained immorality and partying.
 James the Deacon, her biographer, writes the following: